 Since there aren’t any workshop scheduled, I highly recommend you to at least watch this video series to benefit from his experiences on the street.

-The linked Photography Classes focuses on the fundamentals like the exposure triangle or the basic handling of your camera.
-After the brief introduction, he focuses on more specific Street Photography topics.
+The linked online photography course focuses on the fundamentals like the exposure triangle or the basic handling of your camera.
+After the brief introduction, he focuses on more specific Street Photography tips.

 Read the Description:

 Street Photography can be performed by anyone who owns a camera.
 It’s available everywhere for everyone.
 But this does not mean that it is easy.
 You have to be a complete photographer with the knowledge of the technical skills, but also building up knowledge of human nature.
 You have to see things before they happen in order to be ready for the decisive moment.